Quickstart: Send notifications to noncompliant devices

 Select ADD > OK > Save to save your changes.

 Assign the policy

 You can assign the compliance policy to a specific group of users or to all users.
-When Intune recognizes that a device is noncompliant, the user will be notified that they must update their device to meet the compliance policy.
-The following steps allow you to assign the policy.
+When Intune recognizes that a device is noncompliant, the user is notified that they must update their device to meet the compliance policy.
+Use the following steps to assign the policy.